NeXeonSystems/.github/profile/README.md

-## Hi there, we are NeXeonSystems.
-We are a non-profit company that posts open-source projects!
+Hello there, we are NeXeonSystems.
+We make open-source projects that you can also contribute in!
+Our projects comes with no cost.
+We are a non-profit company that makes open-source projects for fun.
+If you want to join us, leave a suggestion or even tell us a bug in our projects.
+Don't be shy to join our [Discord Server](https://discord.gg/gy4ghjzunk) and tell us what we did wrong! 😊